Susie Dent: Early life and education

 Dent was born in Woking, Surrey.
 She was educated at the Marist Convent in Ascot, an independent Roman Catholic day school, with a term at Eton College to study for Oxbridge entrance exams.
-She went on to Somerville College, Oxford for her BA in modern languages, then to Princeton University for her master's degree in German.
+She went on to Somerville College, Oxford, to read for a BA in modern languages, then to Princeton University to read for a master's degree in German.
+Upon graduation she spent a year in New York teaching German, until her visa expired and she returned to the UK.

 Career

-Dent's first job was as a waitress.
-When she began work on Countdown in 1992, she had just started working for the Oxford University Press on producing English dictionaries, having previously worked on bilingual dictionaries.
+Dent is well known as the resident lexicographer and adjudicator for the letters rounds on Channel 4's longest-running game show, Countdown.
+She began working on Countdown in 1992 at the insistence of her boss, Simon, at Oxford University Press (OUP).
+She had recently switched roles to work on compiling English dictionaries, having previously worked on bilingual dictionaries.
+At first she declined the Countdown offer, but her boss explained that her appearance on the show formed part of her OUP employment contract and she agreed to take the role.

-Dent is well known as the resident lexicographer and adjudicator for the letters rounds on Channel 4's long-running game show Countdown.
-On each episode, she also provides a brief commentary on the origin of a particular word or phrase.
-Dent is the longest-serving member of the show's current on-screen team, first appearing in 1992; she has made more than 5,000 appearances.
+On each episode, she provides a brief commentary on the origin of a particular word or phrase.
+Dent is the longest-serving member of the show's current on-screen team, first appearing in 1992; she has since made more than 5,000 appearances.
 Dent also works on the spin-off show 8 Out of 10 Cats Does Countdown.

 Dent appeared as herself in an episode of the BBC sitcom Not Going Out.

 Dent presented Channel 4 web series Susie Dent's Guide to Swearing, which explored the etymology and history of select English swear words.
 She has also made an appearance on BBC entertainment show Would I Lie to You?.
-In 2018, she also appeared on five episodes of the panel show House of Games hosted by Richard Osman.
+In 2018, she also appeared on five episodes of the panel show Richard Osman's House of Games.

-In 2019, Dent launched the gold award podcast, Something Rhymes With Purple, co-hosted with her friend Gyles Brandreth and have followed up with their live theatre stage residencies using the same formula as their podcast.
+In 2019, Dent launched the gold award podcast, Something Rhymes With Purple, co-hosted with her friend Gyles Brandreth; they have followed this up with their live theatre stage residencies using the same formula as their podcast.

-In 2023, Dent embarked on her, "The Secret Lives Of Words" solo tour.
+In 2023, Dent embarked on a solo tour, The Secret Lives of Words.

+Dent co-wrote a romantic radio drama with Peter Souter, Only One Word for Love, that was broadcast on BBC Radio 4 ahead of Valentine's Day in 2025.

+She has been honorary vice-president of the Chartered Institute of Editing and Proofreading since 2016, as well as an Honorary Fellow and vice-president of the Chartered Institute of Linguists since 2023.

+Dent was appointed Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours for services to literature and to language.